cowprotocol/cow-sdk/src/trading/README.md

  - `buyTokenDecimals` - the buy token decimals
  - `amount` - the amount to sell/buy in atoms

 > When sell token is a blockchain native token (ETH for Ethereum), then order will be created as an on-chain transaction.
-See [postSellNativeCurrencyTrade](#postSellNativeCurrencyTrade)
+See [postSellNativeCurrencyOrder](#postSellNativeCurrencyOrder)

 #### Example